THHN vs Romex Wire

 - UF-B cables: Like Romex®, UF-B cables are also made with THHN wires.
 However, UF-B cables feature a more durable outer jacket, making them suitable for outdoor and underground applications without needing to run through conduit.

-One of Romex® wire’s most significant benefits is that it comes in bundles so you can run multiple wires simultaneously, with 6/3 and 14/2 commonly used electrical wire sizes.
+One of Romex® wire’s most significant benefits is that it comes in bundles to run multiple wires simultaneously, with 6/3 and 14/2 commonly used electrical wire sizes.
 Other advantages include:

-- Wide variety of sizes: Romex® wires come in various sizes that range from 14 to 2 AWG.
+- Wide variety of sizes: Romex® wires come in various sizes, ranging from 14 to 2 AWG.
 You can also choose two or three conductors.

-- Designed for home and small business use: Romex® NM-B is primarily used for branch wiring in homes.
+- Designed for home and small business use: Romex® NM-B primarily uses branch wiring in homes.
 If your project involves running power from electrical panels to lights and appliances in your home or small business, Romex® is probably a good choice.
 Due to its PVC covering, it can also be used in interior walls, garages and above-ground surfaces.

-- Color coding makes identification easy: Romex® wire is color-coded, which makes it easier to know the size of the cable simply by looking at it.
+- Color coding makes identification easy: Romex® wire is color-coded, making it easier to determine the size of the cable simply by looking at it.

 However, Romex® is not without its drawbacks.
 Potential disadvantages of Romex® wire include:

-- Cannot be used outside: Romex® is not the most durable type of wire on the market.
+- Cannot be used outside: Romex® is not the market’s most durable type of wire.
 Due to its minimal protection, it will quickly deteriorate after continuous exposure to the elements.

 - Sensitive at entry and exit points: If you’re not careful, you can easily damage the wires at entry and exit points.
 These points must be fitted with the right connectors or brushings.

 - Requires specific conduit: You must pick the appropriate size conduit.
-Putting the wire in conduits too small for the size of the cable might bind, crush or otherwise damage the sheathing.
+Putting the wire in conduits that are too small for the size of the cable might bind, crush, or otherwise damage the sheathing.

 As we mentioned above, THHN wire is the most popular in the industry — and that says something.
 Some other advantages of THHN wire include the following: